babelomics/predoc/README.md

 #### Data

+The model was designed to work with [OMOP-CDM v5.4](https://ohdsi.github.io/CommonDataModel/cdm54.html) tables.
 The pipeline expects to find the OMOP tables in .parquet format within the folder defined by the environment variable `REMOTE_RAW_OMOP_DATA`.
 The contents of this directory will be copied in a local folder defined by the environment variable `DATA_PATH`.
 In our implementation, this variable should point to a `data/` folder inside the repository, which is ignored by git.

 Please note that depending on the dvc version you use folders monitored by DVC cannot exist